Sabine Franklin

 Born and bred New Yorker, I am an interdisciplinary scholar that examines how low-income nations govern disease outbreaks.

-I enjoy gardening and doing minor woodworking projects.
+When I am not in the classroom, I enjoy gardening and doing minor woodworking projects.

 Education